Community Youth Outreach

 Each year we support and sponsor CyberPatriot teams from Huntsville and Madison.
 Learn more.

 CyberProtex proudly works with its local community, including with Madison City and Huntsville City schools, to inspire and prepare young people to pursue careers in cyber security.
-We currently teach at and have previously taught cyber security classes at multiple local schools, each year we support local CyberPatriot teams, we volunteer in schools and at speaking engagements, and we support local PTAs and many sports teams and clubs.
-Contact us for more info about our Community Outreach programs.
+We currently teach cyber security classes at multiple local schools, we volunteer in schools and at speaking engagements, and we support local PTAs and many sports teams and clubs.

 Summer 2018 - CyberProtex was excited to present two weeks of Cyber Summer Camp for teens and preteens this summer.
 Camp themes included Cyber Security, Game & Mobile App Design, and Mobile Forensics.
 We love supporting the next generation of cyber warriors!
 The Summer 2019 camp catalog will come out in Spring 2019.

 Cyberbullying can range from embarrassing or cruel online posts or digital pictures; to online threats, harassment, and negative comments; and to stalking through emails, websites, social networks and text messages.
 Every age group is vulnerable to cyberbullying, but teenagers and young adults are common victims.
 Cyberbullying is a growing problem in schools.
 Cyberbullying has become an issue because the Internet is fairly anonymous, which is appealing to bullies because their intimidation is difficult to trace.
 Unfortunately, rumors, threats and photos can be disseminated on the Internet very quickly.

 - Limit where your children post personal information: Be careful who can access contact information or details about your children’s interests, habits or employment to reduce their exposure to bullies that they do not know.
 This may limit their risk of becoming a victim and may make it easier to identify the bully if they are victimized.